PTsolvers/Julia-HPC-Scales/README.md

 1. Solve a steady state subsurface flow problem (geothermal operations, injection and extraction of fluids)
 2. Invert for the subsurface permeability having a sparse array of fluid pressure observations

-We will not use any "black-box" tooling but rather try to develop concise and performant codes (300 loc max) that execute on GPUs.
+We will not use any "black-box" tooling but rather try to develop concise and performant codes (300 lines of code, max) that execute on GPUs.
 We will also use automatic differentiation (AD) capabilities and the differentiable Julia stack to automatise the calculation of the adjoint solutions in the gradient-based inversion procedure.

 The main Julia packages we will rely on are:
 - [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) for GPU computing on Nvidia GPUs